 - Speak to your neurologist first if you have high cholesterol, high blood pressure, heart disease, liver or kidney disease, a history of kidney stones, nutritional deficiencies, or are considering getting pregnant.

 - Some children and adults lose weight.
 This can be a good thing though for those who were overweight in the beginning.

-- Some children have had increases in cholesterol.
+- Some patients have had increases in cholesterol.

-- Occasionally, the change to this diet and the resultant ketosis can make children feel ill and not want to drink.
+- Occasionally, the change to this diet and the resultant ketosis can make patients feel ill and not want to eat or drink.

-- For all these reasons, the modified Atkins diet should not be done without physician supervision.
+- For all these reasons, the modified Atkins diet should only be done with physician supervision.

 How is the patient monitored over time?